bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 Therefore there is a total combination of:
 26^2 * 10^3 = 676,000

-## Example 2

-A more fun and useful problem.
-Apple's default password settings are one character has to be upper case, there has to be numbers and it has to be at least 7 characters long.

-That means there is 26 * 2 possibilities for any given character in the password, so 52 possible outcomes and then times by 10 because it could be a digit.
-So that's 520^7 which is 10280717025280000000.
-Boy, that's alot!

-But we can guess some things.
-Firstly, the typical user will have a capital letter at the start of their password and the number at the end of the password.
-So it will look something like this:

-{A..B}xybeh{0..9}

-Note: for every item in "xybeh" each item should be represented by {1..26} but for brevity it is represented as a variable

-Now we just work it out one step at a time, so the first letter would be 26 possible outcomes, to the power of 6 as theres 26 possible outcomes for non-capital letters too.
-So that's 26^6 * 10^1 which is 6760.
-See how we've reduced the terrifyingly massive number down to something less than 7000?
-A computer can go through every permutation in a second!

-See how easy it is to hack someone if you know the very basics of their password?

 # Disjoint Events

 Two events are said to be disjoint if they cannot happen at the same time.